Behilpur

 Behilpur is a village in Gujrat District, Punjab, Pakistan.
-Situated near Jalalpur Jattan.
-It distance from Gujrat city is almost 22 kilometers.

 Location

-Behil Pur is situated in the District Gujrat city, and also near Jalalpur Jattan.
+Situated near Jalalpur Jattan, the village is almost 22 kilometers from Gujrat city.

 Climate

-The Village has a moderate climate.
+The village has a moderate climate.
 During the peak of summer, the daytime temperature shoots up to 45 C, but the hot spells are relatively short due to the proximity of the Azad Kashmir Mountains.
 During the winter, the minimum temperature may fall below 2 C. The average rainfall at Behil Pur is 67 cm.